David A. Hart

 Burkett, V., D. Zilkoski, and D. Hart.
 2003.
 Sea-Level Rise and Subsidence: Implications for Flooding in New Orleans.
 U.S. Geological Survey Subsidence Interest Group Conference, Proceedings for the Technical Meeting.
 November 27-29, 2001, Galveston Island, Texas.
 USGS Water Resources Division, Open File Report Series. pp. 63-70.

-The Wisconsin Coastal Atlas serves as a gateway to interactive maps and decision support tools relevant to Great Lakes management and provides access to place-based learning resources about coastal issues in Wisconsin.
+The Wisconsin Coastal Atlas serves as a gateway to interactive maps, geospatial data and decision support tools relevant to Great Lakes management and provides access to place-based learning resources about coastal issues in Wisconsin.
 It is intended for use by coastal resource managers, planners, researchers, educators, tourists, citizen scientists and coastal residents.
+The atlas is a component of a coastal spatial data infrastructure for the Great Lakes region.
+Wisconsin Sea Grant collaborates with the International Coastal Atlas Network to encourage and help facilitate the development of digital atlases of the global coast based on the "FAIR" data principles of findability, accessibility, interoperability and reuse.

 The Wisconsin Coastal Guide is an interactive web-mapping site promoting coastal heritage tourism along Great Lakes Circle Tour routes.
 It encourages eco-tourism that strengthens local economies and increases the perception of the Wisconsin Great Lakes coasts as a special scenic resource worthy of sound stewardship.
 The Wisconsin Coastal Guide is supported by the Wisconsin Coastal Management Program.